The Church of Jesus Christ of Latter-day Saints in China: Membership

-The LDS Church's lack of legal recognition in China prevents an official count of its members in China from being available.
+The church's lack of legal recognition in China prevents an official count of its members in China from being available.
 In 2018, researcher Matt Martinich estimated that there were at least 10,000 church members in China.

 Religious activities

-In Mainland China, the LDS Church holds separate church meetings for Chinese nationals and expatriates.
+In Mainland China, the church holds separate church meetings for Chinese nationals and expatriates.
 Church members from Taiwan or Hong Kong attend expatriate meetings unless their place of residence is on the mainland.
 Foreign Latter-day Saints are not allowed to proselytize to those in China, whether in person or online.

 Church meetings are held, depending on the circumstances, in rented locations or members' homes.
 With the explicit or implicit consent of local or national authorities, local branches possess religious materials for worship activities that may not be distributed to outsiders.

-Although foreign church members may not proselytize in China, the LDS Church is able to gain believers in China by having Chinese nationals convert while they are overseas, including by sending Mandarin-speaking missionaries to Western cities with a large Chinese population.
+Although foreign church members may not proselytize in China, the church is able to gain believers in China by having Chinese nationals convert while they are overseas, including by sending Mandarin-speaking missionaries to Western cities with a large Chinese population.
 Chinese converts are permitted to try to convert family members, and friends of converts may ask them about their faith.
 Those who are converted while in China must travel outside of mainland China to be baptized.
 These constrained modalities of proselytism have contributed to the creation of a small group of members that are generally well-educated and well-off.

 Secular activities

-Organizations linked to the LDS Church conduct secular activities in and relating to China.
-According to sociologist Pierre Vendassi, these secular activities have the effect or intent of "promoting a positive image of Mormonism", "contributing, marginally, to the spread of Mormonism", and "[convincing] the government of [the church's] social usefulness."
+Organizations linked to the church conduct secular activities in and relating to China.
+According to sociologist Pierre Vendassi, these secular activities have the effect or intent of promoting a positive image and contributing marginally to the spread of the religion, and convincing the government of the organizations social usefulness.

 BYU has sent performance troupes and English teachers to China.
-BYU English teachers have taught at high-ranking Chinese universities, including Tsinghua University, Renmin University, Fudan University, and Jiaotong University, with more than 1,200 students per year encountering LDS teachers.
-Universities linked to the LDS Church offer academic exchange programs for Chinese students.
+BYU English teachers have taught at high-ranking Chinese universities, including Tsinghua University, Renmin University, Fudan University, and Jiaotong University, with more than 1,200 students per year encountering teachers that are members.
+Universities linked to the church offer academic exchange programs for Chinese students.

-LDS Charities work with local groups to engage in humanitarian, social, and educational efforts in low-development regions.
-Legal NGOs linked to the LDS Church advise governmental and legal leaders on the rule of law.
+Latter-day Saint Charities work with local groups to engage in humanitarian, social, and educational efforts in low-development regions.
+Legal NGOs linked to the church advise governmental and legal leaders on the rule of law.

-The secular activities of LDS Church-linked organizations in China are separate from the church's religious activities.
+The secular activities of church-linked organizations in China are separate from the church's religious activities.